mysociety/fixmystreet/install/manual-install.md

 #### Tile server

 You will also need a tile server to serve up map tiles.
-FixMyStreet can currently use Bing and OpenStreetMap tile servers, defaulting to OpenStreetMap.
+FixMyStreet can currently use tile servers such as Bing, OpenStreetMap and Google, defaulting to OpenStreetMap.

 #### Geocoding